AlgoTradingHub/theplatform-book/source/verbs/set/intersection.md

-# Intersection
+# Dyadic intersection

 A standard set functions are implemented for simple vectors.
-That is vectors are treated as sets of values.
+That is vectors are treated as sets of vаlues.
 No attributes are expected to be attached to input vectors.
 No particular order is guaranteed.

 Set intersection is a dyadic verb.
-Returns only those values present in both left and right arguments.
+Returns only those vаlues present in both left and right arguments.

 **Syntax:** ```x sect y; sect[x;y]```